 Additional needs packs

-As well as the universal Bookstart Baby and Bookstart Treasure packs, Bookstart also offers the following packs for children with additional needs:
+As well as Bookstart Baby, Toddler and Pre-schooler packs, BookTrust also offers the following packs for children with additional needs:

-- Booktouch for children with a visual impairment
+- Bookstart Touch for children with a visual impairment

 - Bookstart Star for children with conditions affecting their fine motor skills

-Bookstart is for every child, and families are entitled to the universal Baby and Treasure packs alongside the gifting of additional needs packs.
-All the packs are free of change to parents and carers of children aged 0-5 years.
+All the packs are free to parents and carers of children aged 0-5 years.

 We allocate packs to each local authority based on birth rate and in consultation with the local authority regarding their needs.
 Please contact the Bookstart Coordinator in your local authority to receive packs for the families you work with, but please note that they may have a limited number of packs available.

-- There are two packs: Bookshine Baby (0-2 years old) and Bookshine Toddler (3-5 years old).
+- There are two packs: Bookstart Shine Baby (0-2 years old) and Bookstart Shine Toddler (3-5 years old).
 The ages are a guideline – the professionals gifting the pack decide which pack is most suitable.

 - Each pack has two books, a rhyme place mat (with babies signing) and guidance around sharing books.
 The Baby pack includes a BookTrust keyring.

-- Download our leaflet Bookshine: A guide to enjoying books and reading with deaf children
+- Download our leaflet Bookstart Shine: A guide to enjoying books and reading with deaf children

-- There are two packs: Booktouch Baby (0-2 years old) and Booktouch Toddler (3-5 years old).
-The ages are a guideline – the professionals gifting the pack decide which pack is most suitable
+- There are two packs: Bookstart Touch Baby (0-2 years old) and Bookstart Touch Toddler (3-5 years old).
+The ages are a guide only – partners gifting the packs decide which is most suitable for the child

 - Each pack has two touch-and-feel books and guidance around sharing books with blind and partially sighted children.
 The Baby pack includes a BookTrust keyring.

-- Download our leaflet Booktouch: A guide to enjoying books and reading with blind and partially sighted children
+- Download our leaflet Bookstart Touch: A guide to enjoying books and reading with blind and partially sighted children

 Bookstart Star for children with conditions affecting their fine motor skills

 - This pack is available for children aged 3-5 who have disabilities that impact on or delay the development of their fine motor skills.
 The age range is just a guide – partners gifting the packs decide whether they are suitable for the children they work with

-- Eack pack has two board books, puppets for playing along with the story and guidance sheets
+- Each pack has two board books, puppets for playing along with the story and guidance sheets

 Benefits of gifting Bookstart Additional Needs packs